Bishop Foley NS

-- In accordance with the Children First Act 2015, the Board has carried out an assessment of any potential for harm to a child while attending the school or participating in school activities.
-A written assessment setting out the areas of risk identified and the school’s procedures for managing those risks is attached as an appendix to this statement.
+- In accordance with the Children First Act 2015 and the Addendum to Children First (2019), the Board has carried out an assessment of any potential for harm to a child while attending the school or participating in school activities.
+A written assessment setting out the areas of risk identified and the school’s procedures for managing those risks is included with the Child Safeguarding Statement.

-- The various procedures referred to in this Statement can be accessed via the school’s website, the DES website or will be made available on request by the school.
+- The various procedures referred to in this Statement can be accessed via the school’s website, the gov.ie website or will be made available on request by the school.

-This Child Safeguarding Statement was adopted by the Board of Management at the meeting on March 7th, 2018.
+This Child Safeguarding Statement was adopted by the Board of Management on .

 Chairperson of Board of Management Principal/Secretary to the Board of Management

 Child Safeguarding Risk Assessment